Skip to content

 employees take a wellness break

 The truth is that the data used in wellness ROI analyses tends to be pretty reliable and somewhat easy to obtain.
-After all, healthcare costs are expenses paid by a company.
-We know how much was spent and how it was spent.
-With enough digging we can get the claims data, split the data out by participants and non-participants, stretch the study out over a multi-year period, and get a pretty good idea of the trends of healthcare costs associated with the wellness program.
+After all, companies pay healthcare costs as expenses.
+In short, we can track spending and identify where the money went.
+By digging into the claims data, splitting it between participants and non-participants, and extending the study over several years, we can clearly see the healthcare cost trends linked to the wellness program.

 However, companies don’t normally gather employee morale data.
 They rarely gather information on productivity, energy levels, or presenteeism – the data on wellness VOI.
-These types of data require special surveys and an extraordinary effort on the part of the company to collect and evaluate.
+Because, these types of data require special surveys and an extraordinary effort on the part of the company to collect and evaluate.

-Since most companies don’t readily have this type of data, the research is not performed.
+Since most companies don’t have this type of data readily available, they don’t perform the research.
 Researchers publish lots of wellness ROI studies because, in most worksites, the data needed for wellness ROI studies already exists.

 Outside of the U.S., the wellness VOI is about the only reason companies do wellness.
 Around the world, the need to control employee-related healthcare costs is nonexistent.

-In these countries, worksite wellness programs are being used solely to improve productivity and to create added value from the workforce.
+In these countries, companies use worksite wellness programs solely to boost productivity and add value from the workforce.
 There is little need to conduct wellness ROI analyses when wellness VOI is the primary reason programs exist.

 The Goals of the Best Employee Well-being Programs

-Not all of these programs are effective; in fact, some of them probably do more harm than good.
-But, as a whole, the overall quality of wellness programs has never been better.
+However, not all of these initiatives prove effective; indeed, some may even do more harm than good.
+Nevertheless, the overall caliber of wellness programs has never been better.

 So, the pursuit of a high wellness ROI turns into a realization that there is tremendous value in having healthy, happy employees.
 These employer groups gradually discover that there is true value in having a healthy, vibrant, and productive workforce.
-It turns out that the wellness VOI of well-being programs ends up being the most important outcome of an effective well-being program.
+In short, it turns out that the wellness VOI of well-being programs ends up being the most important outcome of an effective well-being program.

 1. The reality is that both ROI and VOI are measures of value.
 Both are measures of financial value.
 ROI is a cost/benefit measure, while VOI is a cost/effectiveness measure.
 (See the PHA/HERO Program Measurement and Evaluation Guide: Core Metrics for Employee Health Management, page 67).